 Honestly, if I had the solution to the problem of climate change, then I would be way too busy actualizing that solution to have time left to write this blog.
 Also, at NASA, our focus is on gathering the latest and most accurate measurements in order to give scientists and the public the most complete picture possible of our changing planet.

-Here are the three steps I recommend to help you connect with planet Earth and stay strong while facing the reality of climate change: First, nourish your relationship with nature every day.
-Second, take personal responsibility for what you can control as an individual.
-Third, link up with others, because there is power in numbers.
+Here are the two steps I recommend to help you connect with planet Earth and stay strong while facing the reality of climate change: First, nourish your relationship with nature every day.
+And second, take personal responsibility for what you can control as an individual.

 In honor of Earth Day (coming up April 22), I'm going to go into detail about the first step in today's blog.
-Check back again soon for the next two installments.
+Check back again soon for the next installment.

 Step 1: Connect with nature